Kong/kong/UPGRADE.md

 1. Make sure your 0.9 cluster is warm because your datastore will be incompatible with your 0.9 Kong nodes once migrated.
-   Most of your entities should be cached by the running Kong nodes already (APIs, Consumers, Plugins).
+   Most of your entities should be cached by the running Kong nodes already (APIs, kongsumers, Plugins).
 2. Provision a 0.10 node and configure it as you wish (environment variables/ configuration file).
 Make sure to point this new 0.10 node to your current datastore.